jAmikA78/jAmikA78/README.md

     mobile applications with Flutter, <br>
     desktop applications with Java, <br>
     and full-stack web development with (HTML, CSS, JavaScript, PHP, and Bootstrap).
- <h3> I have successfully competed as an ECPC finalist and continue to explore new challenges in the ever-evolving tech landscape.</h3>
 </p>

 <p align="center">